Becoming a registered dental nurse is a tremendous achievement, but for many, it is just the start of an exciting career in dental nursing.

 A qualified dental nurse who is awarded a certificate in Dental Radiography, will be able to act under prescription as an IR(ME)R operator.

-Once qualified, you will be able to take intra-oral and extra-oral radiographs of patients.
+Once qualified, dental nurses will be able to take intra-oral and extra-oral radiographs of patients.

 Certificate in Dental Sedation Nursing